7 Tips For Taking Road Trips On a Budget

 Find affordable lodging

 If you are rocking a RV, good on you.
 But if you are going to need places to stay, be sure to keep the following in mind.
 If you are booking hotels, make sure you are working with a cancellation policy that is flexible.
 You want to leave room for any missteps like bad weather or car problems that could delay you.
-Also, travel sites like Booking.com, Trivago.com and hotels.com have lots of deals.
+Also, travel sites like Booking.com and Expedia.com have lots of deals.

 These are only a few of many strategies you can use to save money on your road trip.
 Just Google “how to save money on a road trip” for more helpful ideas.